bajohn/rf2/README.md

 - Write graphql query for cards belonging to a game.
 This is possible via a graphql schema query `amplify/backend/api/rf2/schema.graphql`
 - Cloud dev iteration is slow!
 Figure out local dev
 - Figure out parameterized subscriptions!
+- Figure how to get query strings from auto-generated queries.
+- Set up card subscriptions with properly scoped parameters (`cardValue, roomId`)